A plethora of things effect our personal finances and the development of our financial habits.

 Almost all children who witness parental homicide or sexual assault develop PTSD.
 Furthermore, 90% of those who’ve experienced sexual abuse, 77% of those who’ve experienced a school shooting, and 35% of those exposed to community violence will also develop PTSD.

 Aside from the high likelihood of developing PTSD, experiencing trauma is linked to a host of other negative outcomes, especially when experienced in childhood.
+A common link is PTSD and financial problems.

 Adverse Childhood Experiences (Aces)